okfn/opendatasurvey/README.md

   information (see below for a template)
 * Loads all other config CSV files (Places, Datasets, Questions)

-### Facebook Auth
+### Auth

+For user Auth we use Google and their OAuth 2.0.

-For Facebook Auth you will need to create an App on Facebook developers section and set various config.
+you will need to create an App on Facebook developers section and set various config.
 See config section below for detail.

 ------